sharadbhandari/IPFS_gui/README.md

     python app.py

 ## issue
-Some system might have to run this command with sudo:
+In some systems, you might have to run this command with sudo:
     sysctl -w net.core.rmem_max=2500000
 ## Please visit the following website to read more about the issue.
 [https://github.com/lucas-clemente/quic-go/wiki/UDP-Receive-Buffer-Size]